 You should check for restrictions in your locality.
 Click here for Pepper Spray Laws.

-If you have to use your pepper spray in self defense, make sure that you have some distance between you and your attacker(s) if possible (you don't want the spray to affect you).
-Aim the spray at the eyes and facial region of the attacker, then release a 1 to 2 second burst of spray.
+If you have to use your pepper spray in self-defense, make sure that you have some distance between you and your attacker(s) if possible (you don’t want the spray to affect you).
+Aim the spray at the attacker’s eyes and facial region, then release a 1 to a 2-second burst of spray.
 After you have done this, move away, but watch the attacker(s) carefully as you do so.
-By watching the reactions of your attacker(s) you will be able to tell if a further burst of spray is required.
+By watching your attacker(s) reactions, you will be able to tell if a further burst of spray is required.
 REMEMBER spray and move, spray and move.
 Once the attacker has been incapacitated seek help and call the police.

 Most pepper sprays have a shelf life of 3-4 years although some expire after two years.
 The expiration date should be marked on the canister.
 Any use of the spray beyond the expiration date is not advised.